VHS (album): VHS(X)

-On August 29, 2025, X Ambassadors released a re-recorded version of VHS titled VHS(X) for its tenth anniversary.
-The album was entirely produced by the band with a more non-electric rock sound.
-The rerecorded versions of "Unsteady", "Renegades", and "Jungle" were released in promotion of the album as well as the band embarking on the VHS(X) Tour where they played every song from the album.
+On August 29, 2025, X Ambassadors released a re-recorded version of VHS, titled VHS(X), for its tenth anniversary.
+The album was entirely produced by the band.
+The rerecorded versions of "Unsteady", "Renegades", and "Jungle" were released in promotion of the album, and the band embarked on the VHS(X) Tour in September 2025, where they played every song from the record.